President and CEO of PetroNerds, LLC

 She spearheaded EPRINC’s projects with Department of Energy for the Quadrennial Energy Review, evaluating future North American crude oil production volumes and midstream transportation options through 2030.
 She worked extensively with US and Canadian railroads in their efforts to begin moving Bakken crude, by rail, to the East Coast.

 Her work for Department of Defense has focused extensively on China, international economics, and US Shale.

 Ms. Curtis is a Research Associate at the Oxford Institute for Energy Studies (OIES), a recognized independent center of Oxford University, and a Distinguished Fellow at the Energy Policy Research Foundation, Inc. (EPRINC).
 She is also a Fellow at Colorado School of Mine’s Payne Institute.

 Ms. Curtis completed her undergraduate work at Regis University in Denver, Colorado where she double majored in Economics and Politics, minored in Criminology, and graduated Summa Cum Laude.
 She has a Master of Science (MSc) degree from the London School of Economics in International Political Economy and wrote her MSc Dissertation on Chinese National Oil Companies.
 As an undergraduate, she also worked as a staff assistant in UK Parliament for John Grogan, Selby Constituency.
-Raised in northwest Colorado and southwest Wyoming, she grew up around pump jacks and has worked on oil and gas sites in Colorado and Wyoming.
+Raised in northwest Colorado and southwest Wyoming, she grew up around pump jacks and has worked on oil and gas sites in Colorado and Wyoming with her father.